 This page contains affiliate links.
 If you use these links to buy something we may earn a commission.
 You can learn more on our disclaimer page.

-Experts don't mess around when it comes to how they run their business and they aren't afraid to use the right tool for the job - especially as they know the impact of using the right product or service at the right time.
+Specialists don't mess around when it comes to how they run their business and they aren't afraid to use the right tool for the job - especially as they know the impact of using the right product or service at the right time.

 I use several tools to research the key pieces of brand foundations.
 You must know who your ideal clients are, what their choices in the marketplace are, and what makes you different from those choices for those potential clients.
 The only way to do this is through research.
 I use the following tools for research: